Have a question about a matter not covered here? Send us an email at email@example.com

 Gate Opening Times

-Gates open one hour prior to kickoff.
+Gates A & D are the two primary gates for 2019 Spirit Games.
+Gate A is open to all 2019 Season Ticket Members and is ADA compliant.
+Gate D is open to all ticket holding fans.
+Both gates will open one hour prior to kickoff.
 In the event of a doubleheader with the Spirit Reserves, gates will open one hour prior to the earlier game, and remain open between games.

 Guests attending games do so at their own risk, and should be alert for balls and other objects that may leave the field of play and enter the stands.
 Please report all injuries, accidents or illnesses to the nearest game-day staff member, and do not leave the stadium without reporting injuries.

-A wide selection of Washington Spirit merchandise is available in the team store, located on the General Admission concourse.
+A wide selection of Washington Spirit merchandise is available in the team store.

 Some concessions at Maureen Hendricks Field may contain peanuts or have been prepared in a facility where peanuts or other tree nuts are handled.
 Email firstname.lastname@example.org if you need to bring in outside food to accommodate a food allergy.